 As part of our tradition, we bring a loud homage to the relative who has passed away by saying their name out loud on the street outside their house.
 Also is usual to have music preferably with a traditional andean orchestra.
 Traditionally the men of the family carry the coffin around the belated person’s neighborhood while dancing and playing their favorite song as a way to say goodbye and help the person to cross to the other side.

-I aimed to do this through the performance using different sounds recalling the life of my grandfather, a life that was filled with life, music, celebration and precariousness.
+I aimed to do this through the performance using different sounds recalling the life of my grandfather, a life that was filled with music, celebration, hardship and precariousness.

 photos by: Jose Figueroa